mnskt/TBRPG/README.md

 # TBRPG

 TBRPG, in other words, text based role-playing game.
 I recently played Lifeline game on android and thought to myself -- "hey, I want to make such a game myself".
-As simple, text based RPG game, that would not only expand my programming skills and OOP programming, but also would have something to do instead of playing video games.
+A simple, text based RPG game, that would not only expand my programming skills in OOP programming, but also would give me something to do instead of playing video games after work.

-My expecttation is to learn how to use classes, functions, lamba and use for and while loops efficiently.
+My expectation is to learn how to use classes, functions, lamba and use for and while loops efficiently.

 So here we are.